Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Shibuya Sky

-Shibuya Sky tickets are very popular, so be sure to buy them in advance.
+Shibuya Sky tickets are very popular, so be sure to purchase them in advance.

 Official Website

-Sales start at 11:00 PM Taiwan time.
-Tickets for admission dates up to 2 weeks ahead are available for purchase.
+Sales start time: 11:00 PM Taiwan time.
+Tickets for entry dates +2 weeks later can be purchased.

-Please register as a member and get familiar with the purchase process before buying on the official website.
-The ticket holder’s name can be a nickname; it does not need to exactly match the passport name.We bought tickets for the 18:40–18:59 night view time slot.
-You can also choose to see the sunset earlier or attend the last session at 21:00 after dinner.
+Please register as a member and familiarize yourself with the purchase process before buying on the official website.
+The ticket holder’s name can be a nickname; it does not need to match the passport name exactly.We bought tickets for the 18:40–18:59 night view slot.
+You can also choose an earlier time to watch the sunset or the last session at 21:00 after dinner.

 Price: ¥3,400 JPY/person